RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

    :align: center
    :width: 600

-The results calculated with both an unrelaxed CCSD(T) density (using pySCF) and a relaxed CCSD(T) density (using CFour) are shown below.
+The results calculated with both an unrelaxed CCSD(T) density (using pySCF) and a relaxed CCSD(T) density (using CFour) are shown above.
 The results reveal considerable basis set effects (not surprisingly) as we go from the cc-pVDZ basis set to the cc-pV5Z basis set using the CCSD(T) method.
 For the case of the dipole moment of CCSD(T), the general dynamic correlation effects captured by basis set expansion, clearly outweigh any beyond CCSD(T) correlation effects.
 The FCI/cc-pVZ - CCSD(T)/cc-pVDZ difference amounts to approx. 0.0024 - 0.0029 au (CCSD(T) unrelaxed or relaxed),